Vintage Stratton Compact Advertisement History Of Stratton Brand

 VIEW THIS STRATTON CONVERTIBLE WITH MATCHING LIPSTICK

-The makers named this design -
+The makers described this design as follows:

 FM.
 363/20 Another example in the Stratton range of pleasant bird scene decoration.